NeuroMachinesLab/tic-tac-toe/README.md

 the best move is move to 4-th space.

-Next, [neural network](https://github.com/NeuroMachinesLab/perceptron) is generated with 9 input nodes and 1 output node.
-Network is trained with board state on input nodes and with its best move(-s) on the output node.
+Next, [neural network](https://github.com/NeuroMachinesLab/perceptron) is generated with 9 input nodes and 9 output nodes.
+Network is trained with board state on input nodes and with its best move(-s) on the output nodes.
+The output nodes contain the percentage values for moving to each of the 9 spaces.
+In total 100%.
 Network is trained with Backpropagation algorithm and Cross-Entropy loss function for all board states.
+As a result of training accuracy is printed.
+Accuracy is determined by the number of board states in which the neural network makes the best move.

 Result network is written to the [network.txt](network.txt) file.
 Run the program again without deleting the file, if you want to continue training the network further.